AdobeDocs/analytics.en/help/implement/vars/page-vars/events/event-serialization.md

 5. Set the [!UICONTROL Extension] dropdown to Adobe Analytics, and the [!UICONTROL Action Type] to [!UICONTROL Set Variables].
 6. Locate the [!UICONTROL Events] section, where each event contains an [!UICONTROL Event ID] field.

 Valid values are alpha-numeric characters up to 20 bytes in length.
+If you enter a value that is longer than 20 bytes, then the system truncates it to the first 20 bytes.

 ## Use event IDs in AppMeasurement and Launch custom code editor